geopm/geopm/tutorial/README.md

 The tutorial_0.c application is an extremely simple MPI application.
 It queries the size of the world communicator, prints it out from rank 0 and sleeps for 5 seconds.
-Submit this script while specifying the number of ranks using the MPI runtime execution appropriate for your environment.
-Some examples are:

-    mpiexec -n 2 ./tutorial_0.sh

-or

-    srun -N 2 -n 6 ./tutorial_0.sh

-Since this script sets the environment variable "GEOPM_PMPI_CTL" to "process" you will notice that the MPI world communicator is reported to have one fewer rank per compute node than the "-n" parameter passed to the MPI runtime execution.
-This is because the geopm controller is using one rank per compute node to execute the runtime and has removed this rank from the world communicator.
+Since this script uses the command line option to the launcher "--geopm-ctl=process" or sets the environment variable "GEOPM_PMPI_CTL" to "process" you will notice that the MPI world communicator is reported to have one fewer rank per compute node than the was requested when the job was launched.
+This is because the GEOPM controller is using one rank per compute node to execute the runtime and has removed this rank from the world communicator.
 This is important to understand when launching the controller in this way.

-The geopm report will be created in the file named
+The summary report will be created in the file named

-    tutorial_0_report-`hostname`
+    tutorial_0_report

-where geopm writes a report file for each compute node and the name is extended with the hostname of the compute node.
-Similarly the trace file for each compute node will be named
+and one trace file will be output for each compute node and the name of each trace file will be extended with the host name of the node it
+describes:

     tutorial_0_trace-`hostname`